How to Extract Irish Payslip Data to Excel

 One row per payslip is usually the best default because it mirrors how most Irish payroll batches are reviewed: one employee, one pay period, one net-pay outcome.
 A practical worksheet will usually include employee name or payroll number, pay-period start or week-ending date, gross pay, PAYE, USC, employee PRSI, any separate pension or other deductions, net pay, and the source file or page reference.
 If employer-side values appear on the slip, keep them in their own columns rather than mixing them into employee deductions.

 Before running extraction, decide how the file will be reviewed and reused.
-Keep column names stable, normalize dates into one format, and make sure pay and deduction values stay as numeric cells rather than text.
+Keep column names stable, normalise dates into one format, and make sure pay and deduction values stay as numeric cells rather than text.
 If a downstream process needs CSV instead of Excel, the same structure still works as long as the columns are explicit and consistent.
-Teams already familiar with how to extract payroll data from PDF to Excel will recognize the pattern, but Irish payroll needs more discipline around statutory labels and pay-period context.
+Teams already familiar with how to extract payroll data from PDF to Excel will recognise the pattern, but Irish payroll needs more discipline around statutory labels and pay-period context.

 This matters even more in weekly payroll.
 The same employee may appear every week, sometimes with overtime, arrears, or a different deduction mix, so the spreadsheet needs clear period columns rather than relying on the source filename alone.
-A good workbook design makes recurring Irish payroll batches easier to review long before automation enters the picture.

 Keep PAYE, USC, PRSI, and Other Irish Lines Separate

 The quickest way to ruin an Irish payroll spreadsheet is to merge everything below gross pay into one deductions number.
 PAYE, USC, and employee PRSI are not interchangeable labels.
 They answer different review questions, feed different reports, and often need to be checked against different expectations inside the same batch.
-Pension deductions, benefit deductions, Local Property Tax, and other labeled lines deserve the same treatment.
+Pension deductions, benefit deductions, Local Property Tax, and other labelled lines deserve the same treatment.

 The legal structure of the document supports this approach.
 In Ireland, every payslip must show the gross amount of wages payable and itemise the nature and amount of each deduction, as explained by the Workplace Relations Commission in Irish payslips must show gross pay and itemise each deduction.
 That matters not as a compliance lecture, but as a reminder that the spreadsheet should preserve the same separation the payslip itself is required to show.

 Construction payroll is a good example of why this matters.
 A weekly slip may include CWPS-style deductions alongside the usual PAYE, USC, and PRSI lines.
 If those entries are folded into miscellaneous deductions, the spreadsheet loses the detail that made the extraction worthwhile.
-The goal is not simply to read the Irish payslip to Excel.
-It is to keep each label attached to the right amount so the output still means something when finance reviews it.
+The goal is to keep each label attached to the right amount so the output still means something when finance reviews it.
+For teams that need to go deeper, this companion guide on how to reconcile CWPS contributions on Irish construction payslips covers the pre-tax versus post-tax split, employer CWPS, and the rate change that took effect on 4 August 2025, and the walkthrough on aggregating weekly payslip data into the CPAS monthly CWPS schedule covers per-worker totals, the full-week rule, and the 21-day filing deadline.

 Review Checks Before You Trust the Excel Output